ARCHER2-HPC/archer2-docs/research-software/lammps/lammps.rst

 their own copy.
 In practice, LAMMPS is relatively easy to compile, so we encourage users to have a go.

-Compilation instructions for LAMMPS on Archer can be found on GitHub:
+Compilation instructions for LAMMPS on ARCHER2 can be found on GitHub:

 https://github.com/hpc-uk/build-instructions/tree/master/LAMMPS